vemonet/graphdb-on-openshift/README.md

 * [Standard and Enterprise editions available on DockerHub](https://hub.docker.com/r/ontotext/graphdb/)
 * [Docker source code on GitHub](https://github.com/Ontotext-AD/graphdb-docker) (for the free version)

-In this deployment a PVC storage has been mounted on `/opt/graphdb/home` (inside the pod).
+In this deployment a Persistent Volume has been mounted on `/opt/graphdb/home` (inside the pod).

-⚠️ **Change the PVC name in  before creating the deployment**
+⚠️ **Change the Persistent Volume Claims used to fit your cluster before using the deployment**

 ```bash
 # Login to the OpenShift cluster